-By July we’re already in high summer in the UK.
+By July we’re already in high summer.
 Temperatures can be hot and days can be sunny, but there is always the risk of thunderstorms and less settled weather.
 There is an old saying that, if it rains on St.Swithun’s Day (15th July) it will rain for 40 days and 40 nights after that.
-At the moment the garden is so dry that the prospect of 40 days of rain sounds quite attractive, but it’s a very long time to be without sunshine!
+Sometimes the garden is so dry that the prospect of 40 days of rain sounds quite attractive, but it’s a very long time to be without sunshine!

 Many of the classic, well-known herbaceous perennials such as delphiniums, lupins, geraniums, hollyhocks, and echinacea, come into their own in the UK in July.
 Some of these require more care and watering than others.
 Lupins and delphiniums, for instance, are prone to attacks by aphids and slugs and snails.
 Some perennials (Lobelia cardinalis, for instance) require a lot of water.
 If these are likely to be a problem, perhaps the solution is to grow drought-tolerant plants and plants that tend to be left alone by various pests.

 - Verbena Bonariensis

 A lot of these plants originate from hot, arid regions of the world and are thus used to surviving with very little water.

 Many plants have developed resistance to slugs and snails.
 Some, such as foxgloves and euphorbias, have toxic leaves, while others, such as Stachys and pulmonarias, have hairy leaves which slugs appear not to like.
 Penstemons are also slug-resistant and have the advantage of being very attractive to bumblebees.